ErwanBarbedor/Plume_-_TextEngine/readme.md

 Plume - TextEngine is a Lua-based templating engine designed for text generation and manipulation.
 It provides a flexible and efficient way to create dynamic content using a combination of static text and embedded Lua code.

-The primary goal of Plume - TextEngine is to offer a powerful yet easy-to-use solution for generating text output in various contexts, such as document creation, code generation, or any scenario requiring dynamic text processing.
+The primary goal of Plume is to offer a powerful yet easy-to-use solution for generating text output in various contexts, such as document creation, code generation, or any scenario requiring dynamic text processing.

-## Key Features

-Plume - TextEngine offers a comprehensive set of features for efficient and flexible text templating:

-- **Macro Definition**: Create reusable text patterns with the `\def` command.
-- **Optional Arguments**: Define macros with optional parameters and default values.
-- **Variable Handling**: Set and use variables within templates using `\set` and `#varname` syntax.
-- **Scope Management**: Control variable scope with local and global variable declarations.
-- **Control Structures**: Implement conditional logic and loops using `\if`, `\while`, and `\for` commands.
-- **Lua Integration**:
-  - Lua Evaluation: Execute Lua expressions within templates using `#{...}` syntax.
-  - Lua Scripting: Embed full Lua scripts using the `\script{...}` or `\require{...}`command.
+Plume is highly extensible with the lua scripting language.

 ## Quick Start

-Plume - TextEngine requires Lua to run.
+Plume requires Lua to run.
 It has been tested with versions Lua 5.1, Lua 5.4 and Luajit.
 You just need to download the ```dist/txe.lua``` file.

 Write in a file `input.txe`
 ```txe
 \def table[x] {